dengste/org-caldav/README.md

     - Owncloud 8.x and below: https://OWNCLOUD-SERVER-URL/remote.php/caldav/calendars/USERID
     - Google: Set to symbol 'google.
 See below for further documentation.

-* Set `org-caldav-calendar-id` to the calendar-id of your new
+* If you want to sync with a single calendar, set `org-caldav-calendar-id` to the calendar-id of your new calendar:
-calendar:
     - Own/NextCloud: Click on that little symbol next to the calendar name and inspect the link of the calendar; the last element of the shown path is the calendar-id.
 This should *usually* be the